synthesized-io/insight/docs/core/user_guide/evaluation.rst

 compared using univariate statistical distance metrics.
 For each attribute in the data, these provide a comparison of the marginal probability distributions of the original and synthetic data.
 The following metrics are available:

-- ``synthesized.insight.metrics.EarthMoversDistance``: calculates the
+- :class:`~synthesized.insight.metrics.EarthMoversDistance`: calculates the
   `Earth Mover's distance <https://en.wikipedia.org/wiki/Earth_mover%27s_distance>`_ (also known as the 1-Wasserstein distance) between two categorical attributes.
-- ``synthesized.insight.metrics.KolmogorovSmirnovDistance``: calculates the `Kolmogorov-Smirnov statistic
+- :class:`~synthesized.insight.metrics.KolmogorovSmirnovDistance`: calculates the `Kolmogorov-Smirnov statistic
   <https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test>`_ between two continuous attributes.

 Both of these distances vary between 0.0 and 1.0, where a value of 0.0 occurs when the original and synthetic data have